appcelerator-archive/amp/docs/cluster.md

 #### Creating a cluster on AWS

-To target AWS, you should use the --provider aws option.
+To target AWS, you should use the --provider aws option, refer to the help for details on aws options: `amp cluster create -h`.

-More details on the AWS creation on the [AMP wiki](https://github.com/appcelerator/amp/wiki/AMP-deployment-on-AWS)
+More details on the AWS creation on the [AMP wiki](https://github.com/appcelerator/amp/wiki/AMP-Clusters-deployment-on-AWS)